tsileo/bakthat/docs/user_guide.rst

     $ bakthat backup -p myprofile
     $ bakthat show -p myprofile

+.. _stored-metadata:

 Stored metadata
 ---------------

-To be faster, batkaht store some data about your backups in a SQLite database (using `DumpTruck <http://www.dumptruck.io/>`_ as wrapper) for few reasons:
+Batkthat stores some data about your backups in a SQLite database (using `DumpTruck <http://www.dumptruck.io/>`_ as wrapper) for few reasons:

 - to allow you to filter them efficiently.
 - to avoid making a lot of requests to AWS.